Cloud solutions are supporting many industries in their digital transformation and the seizing of new market opportunities

 Automating and controlling processes in recognition of legal requirements

 Many businesses are currently investing in digital transformation.
 According to a current IDC study, annual growth rates in this domain will achieve more than 16 percent up until the year 2019.
 The implementation of such projects often goes hand in hand with the need to adhere to certificates and guidelines.
 While this may at first sound like an obstacle, it often turns out to be an advantage: If the processes required for a certification or the adherence to guidelines are optimally integrated into a Cloud solution, internal costs are reduced, productivity is increased and the quality of controlling the processes that need to be documented is enhanced.
-Several European Cloud solutions have already been certified as being revision-safe in this area of application – for example according to the auditing standard IDW PS 880.
+Several European Cloud solutions have already been certified as being tamper-proof in this area of application – for example according to the auditing standard IDW PS 880.
 Continuous automatic versioning of all data, documents and even process areas enables the respective compliance guidelines such as ISO 9001 for quality management to be met.
 Cloud solutions that furthermore offer digital signature blocks, secure authentication and functions such as auditing even allow to meet the strict GxP guidelines required for pharmaceutical companies, the food processing industry or medical technology.
 With a Cloud solution that has already been validated according to EU GxP Annex 11 – such as for example the Fabasoft Cloud –, organisations operating in a regulated environment can save both time as well as money on validating their electronic systems built on that Cloud solution.

 New sources of revenue with the Cloud